Restoring our coastal wetlands

 The St. Johns River Water Management District and its many partners have worked to reverse the damage done to coastal wetlands to preserve the natural and economic benefits that wetlands serve.
-Through this work, more than 39,000 acres of coastal wetlands have been restored as of 2012.
+Through this work, more than 23,000 acres of coastal wetlands have been restored through the end of 2014.
 Following are several types of coastal wetlands restoration projects that have been successfully implemented.

 In the 1950s and 1960s, large excavators called draglines were used to create an extensive network of deep, wide ditches and spoil piles cut through historical coastal wetland habitat, altering the hydrology of the remaining wetland and providing access for mosquito-eating fish.
 The ditches were cut to interrupt the life cycle of saltmarsh mosquitoes, which lay their eggs on moist soils so that the eggs hatch when the marsh is flooded by tides or rain.

 While dragline ditching effectively reduced the mosquito population in coastal wetland areas, an unintended result was a greatly altered and reduced wetland ecosystem.
 The most extensive ditching occurred in Mosquito Lagoon, with ditching also present throughout the Indian River Lagoon and the Northern Coastal Basin.